muthuspark/ava/README.md

 1. **Speech Recognition** — Audio from the microphone is captured and processed by Whisper (tiny-en model) running in WASM.
 The `useWhisper` composable handles audio chunking and streams transcriptions every 2 seconds.

-2. **Language Model** — Transcribed text is passed to Qwen 0.5B via Wllama (llama.cpp WASM port).
+2. **Language Model** — Transcribed text is passed to Gemma 3 270M via Wllama (llama.cpp WASM port).
 The `useConversation` composable orchestrates the flow, triggering inference when speech ends and streaming tokens back as they're generated.

 3. **Speech Synthesis** — Generated text is split at sentence boundaries (`. ! ? ,`) and queued to the browser's native SpeechSynthesis API.
 This enables low-latency voice output that starts speaking before the full response is complete.